-People who experience migraines have twice the risk of having an ischaemic stroke, compared with people without migraines.
+People with migraines are twice as likely to have an ischaemic stroke than people without migraines.
 But this risk is still small.

 It is not clear why ischaemic strokes are linked to migraine.

-You must not take the combined oral contraceptive pill, ring or patch if you experience migraine with aura.
+Do not take the combined oral contraceptive pill, ring or patch if you have a migraine with aura.
 Your risk of having an ischaemic stroke increases when taking the combined contraceptive pill.

 Women who have migraine without aura can take the combined contraceptive pill.
-This is unless they have other stroke risk factors (high blood pressure, a family history of cardiovascular disease).
+This is unless they have other stroke risk factors.
+For example, high blood pressure or a family history of cardiovascular disease.

 Mental health problems

 Migraine is associated with a very small increased risk of mental health problems, including:

 Content supplied by the NHS and adapted for Ireland by the HSE